-Tour manager – Your tour manager organises activities, party nights, and is essential part of the group.
+Tour manager – Your tour manager organises activities, party nights, and is an essential part of the group.
 However, they are not there to babysit you so you better arrive to catch the bus on time!
 There is also a bus driver too.

-Where does contiki go?
+Where does Contiki go?

 Well, Contiki can go all over New Zealand with trips spanning from 3 days to 19 days.
 The trips don’t end where you begin but tend to end in the cities with international airports making it easy to move on after your trip.

 Contiki is a great way to see the highlights of New Zealand in a limited timeframe.
-Be prepared for an adventure that is fast-paced and action packed!
+Be prepared for an adventure that is fast-paced and action-packed!

 For a list of all Contiki’s trips in New Zealand, check out Contiki’s website.
 Otherwise, Contiki will stop for activities and inclusions along the way, but the cities that Contiki stay at overnight include: